Job classifications and prevailing wage law

 Employers on public work projects must use the correct wage determination for each worker, based on a properly assigned classification.
 The DIR website shows all worker classifications for California Public Works projects.

-If you think your work has been misclassified, contact Donahoo & Associates, PC today for a confidential discussion and analysis of the correct rate you should be paid.
+If you think your work has been misclassified, protect your rights!
+Contact Donahoo & Associates, PC today for a confidential discussion and analysis of the correct rate you should be paid.